 New GIS data and topographic maps covering the whole territory of Benin are available to ensure information on, among other things, the effects of climate change.

 Acquiring geographical information systems (GIS) and cartographic equipment, developing skills in their use and producing up-to-date topographic maps of the entire national territory are considered pre-requisites for modelling the impact of rainfall and setting up a flood early warning system.
 This also contributes to the assessment and monitoring of other climate change impacts (such as droughts) and of land use changes and forest carbon stocks.
 Planned activities include the completion of the national cartographic coverage by high-resolution satellite imagery; the development of a geographical information system; and the production of thematic maps based on image interpretation.

 Capacities for the use and management of GIS tools and map production are strengthened at the National Geographical Institute (IGN).

-A needs assessment for IGN staff will be undertaken, followed by the training of IGN staff in GIS management and satellite image processing.
-A business plan including commercial and communication strategies will be prepared for IGN.
+A needs assessment for IGN staff is undertaken, followed by the training of IGN staff in GIS management and satellite image processing.
+A business plan including commercial and communication strategies is prepared for IGN.

 Combating the effects of climate change, while accompanying the Poverty Reduction Growth Strategy.